-- Using thermometers to measure temperature in our science work. - Use tally charts and bar charts to find out our favourite salad ingredients.
+Using thermometers to measure temperature in our science work.

 Developing the automaticity and fluency of number facts through mastering number.
 Please see skills and knowledge in year group assessment grids.

 As scientists we will focus on:

 Working scientifically.
 Pupils will be taught to use the following practical scientific methods, processes and skills within the topics.
 They will: